Beyond Inserting: Learning Identity Embedding for Semantic-Fidelity Personalized Diffusion Generation: Method

-We propose to use a reference prompt $P_r$ that remains consistent with the general concept of different IDs, which replaces the placeholder word (``V'') with ``person'' in ``a photo of the face of V''.
-Then, we use this attention map derived from $P_r$ as a constraint to restrict the attention corresponding to the placeholder word (``V*'') in the target prompt ``a photo of the face of V*''.
+Specifically, we propose to use a reference prompt $y_r$ that remains consistent with the general concept of different IDs, which replaces the placeholder word (``$V^*$'') with ``person'' in prompts (i.e., $y_r:=$``a photo of the face of person'').
+Then, we use this attention map derived from $y_r$ as a constraint to restrict the attention corresponding to the placeholder word (``$V^*$'') in the target prompt ``a photo of the face of $V^*$''.
 This approach allows the ID embedding to focus on the face region associated with the target ID while maintaining the coherence of the general concept.
-Specifically, we first utilize CLIP encoder~\cite{saharia2022photorealistic} to encode the reference prompt and target prompt as $\bm{P_r}$ and $\bm{P_t}$.
-The $\bm{P_t}$ is fed to the self-attention module to obtain five per-stage tokens $\bm{P} = {\{(\bm{P_i^{K}}, \bm{P_i^{V})}\}}_{1\leq i \leq 5}$.
-Then, we adopt text encoder~\cite{saharia2022photorealistic} to obtain their corresponding key ($\bm{K}$) and value ($\bm{V}$) features ${\bm{K_{r}}, \bm{V_{r}}}$ and ${\bm{K_{t}}, \bm{V_{t}}}$.
+Specifically, we first embed the reference prompt and target prompt as word embedding groups $\bm{Y_r}$ and $\bm{Y_t}$.
+The ID embedding $\bm{P}$ in $\bm{Y_t}$ is fed into a self-attention module to obtain per-stage token embeddings ${\{(\bm{P_i^{K}}, \bm{P_i^{V})}\}}_{1\leq i \leq 5}$, which will be introduced in the subsequent section.
+Then, we adopt text encoder transformers $\mathcal{T}_{text}$ to obtain their corresponding key ($\bm{K}$) and value ($\bm{V}$) features ${\bm{K_{r}}, \bm{V_{r}}}$ and ${\bm{K_{t}}, \bm{V_{t}}}$.
 Then, each of the K features are send to the cross-attention module to calculate the attention map $\bm{A_r}$ and $\bm{A_t}$ with latent image features $\bm{Q}$ respectively.
-The $\bm{A_t}$ is constrained by the $\bm{A_r}$ within the corresponding concept representation as follows:
+The $\bm{A_t}$ is constrained by the $\bm{A_r}$ within the corresponding representation of the concept as follows: